KWARC/kalah-game/spec/040-set-command.md

   the same token.
 No registration is necessary, and the server MAY decide to abort the connection if the token is not secure enough.

+  The value of the token must be a non-empty string.

 The client SHOULD use an encrypted connection when using the auth group, as to avoid MITM attacks.
 The server MUST NOT reject connections that do not set `auth:token`.